Stargazer

 Sourced exclusively from Stargazer’s own vineyards in the sub region of Tea Tree in the NW side of the Coal River Valley region planted in 2002.
 Samantha highlights that the soil is brown dermosol on Jurassic dolerite which in layman’s terms is clay loam over ironstone with a high level of calcium, which she mentions promotes thick skins.
 She loves the extra flavour from this.

-2022 is the second vintage that Stargazer have used both fruit from their own Palisander vineyard in Coal River Valley + sourced from a grower in the Upper Derwent Valley, which was formerly 100% of the blend.
+2023 is the third vintage that Stargazer have used both fruit from their own Palisander vineyard in Coal River Valley + sourced from a grower in the Upper Derwent Valley.
 The Stargazer plot was planted in 2017, south facing and is primarily brown dermosol on Jurassic dolerite.
 The Derwent Valley vineyard owned by Bernand Brain was planted in 1999 and there are soils white silica sand over sandstone and clay.
 The site is north-east facing.

-Hand picked, whole bunch pressed directly to oak for fermentation.
+Hand picked, whole bunch pressed directly to oak and concrete egg for fermentation.
+The oak portion represents 80%.
 Wild ferment in 500L French oak (Mercurey), 20% new.
 Full malolactic.
 No lees stirring, left in barrel for 8 months, the blended in tank for 3 months before bottling.

 RADA 2023